The Guest Bedroom Makeover.

 You will see that the decor style was determined by the style of existing hard and soft furnishings as I didn't want to spend too much on this room after splurging on a full makeover in the master bedroom!
 So it's perhaps a bit "old lady" in decor terms.
 But the room had always been hotch potch, thrown together with a bit of this and a bit of that.
 It still is, I 'spose, but it seems a bit more cohesive now, more singular in style.

-I think a lot has been achieved here for the handful of loose change and a bit of graft - I've made a silk purse out of a sow's ear and the room is now inviting and pretty.
+I think a lot has been achieved here for a handful of loose change and a bit of graft - I've made a silk purse out of a sow's ear and the room is now inviting and pretty.

 I hope you like our work!